BrunoVernay/lab-arpspoof/Readme.md

 ### NetKit

 Looks like NetKit used to have many labs and teaching material.
-But they seems to be abandonned?
+But they seems to be abandoned?
 Also the http://www.Kathara.org/ looked promising, but did not work (for me).

 ### NetCat
 Playing with Netcat is fun.